byverdu/javascript-thermostat/README.md

 9. The thermostat should color the display based on energy usage - < 18 is green, < 25 is yellow, otherwise red

+### Objectives

+Testing javascript using Test Development Driven with different frameworks

 ===

 ### How to run the test